How to Write the Perfect Follow up Email With Examples

 Ideally, to avoid sounding annoying and salesy, you should send your prospects a maximum of 4-5 follow-up emails.
 If you've sent the maximum number of follow-ups but still cannot get a response, you can send them another message saying they seem uninterested so you won't bother them again.
 You can always leave the conversation open-ended so they can contact you if they want to talk to you again.

-How to write a perfect follow-up email
+How to write the perfect follow-up email

 There are different types of follow-up emails depending on the reader and the industry.
 In any case, you can follow some thumb rules to help write a follow-up email that generates a response.
 Here are some best practices for writing the perfect follow-up email: